simonw/datasette/docs/internals.rst

 Check if the given actor has :ref:`permission <authentication_permissions>` to perform the given action on the given resource.

-Some permission checks are carried out against :ref:`rules defined in metadata.json <authentication_permissions_metadata>`, while other custom permissions may be decided by plugins that implement the :ref:`plugin_hook_permission_allowed` plugin hook.
+Some permission checks are carried out against :ref:`rules defined in datasette.yaml <authentication_permissions_config>`, while other custom permissions may be decided by plugins that implement the :ref:`plugin_hook_permission_allowed` plugin hook.

 If neither ``metadata.json`` nor any of the plugins provide an answer to the permission query the ``default`` argument will be returned.